hamilton-lima/smallflatworld/docs/alpha2-plan.md

 Technical notes
 - Add basic shapes library with cube
 - Add library of images
   - upload image + save in the realm
   - sync realm update of image library
 - Add properties input WHEN creating basic shapes
 - Add properties to basic shapes to change image
   - example on how wrap 6 faces on the cube https://playground.babylonjs.com/#ICLXQ8

+- InternalLibraryFactoryService respond with the used image

   - add some images from minescraft as out of the box images
     - https://aka.ms/resourcepacktemplate
     - https://www.curseforge.com/minecraft/texture-packs/faithful-team/files
     - https://www.minecraft.net/en-us/article/try-new-minecraft-textures

-- When choosing image for the cube, add option to upload to the library
+- Add Copy and Paste

 - Add code function to play audio
 - Add audio library to the realm - explore using strings to define the sound or OGG files